 Meetings among the sub-programme partners are primarily conducted via the CHEETAH project as satellite events or via online teleconferences.
-Exchange of the stuff among partners is also realized primarily through CHEETAH.
-Similar to the webinars and workshops the task is to identify additional programmes and projects, which will enable the meeting of the SP3 partners or exchange of the stuff.
-Such programmes will actively be disseminated among the partners.
+Exchange of the staff among partners is also realized primarily through CHEETAH.
+Similar to the webinars and workshops the task is to identify additional programmes and projects, which will enable the meeting of the SP3 partners or exchange of the staff.